Book Review – OSCAR AND LUCINDA by Peter Carey

-Oscar and Lucinda by Peter CareyOscar and Lucinda Synopsis
+Oscar and Lucinda Peter CareyOscar & Lucinda Synopsis

 BOOK REVIEW

-After reading my first Peter Carey novel, Bliss, some years ago and not being enamoured, I had been somewhat reticent about giving Peter Carey another place on my TBR pile.
-But I am so glad I took The Year in Books NancyO’s advice to give him another chance and read Oscar and Lucinda.
-I would have missed out on something really special if I had not.
+After reading my first Peter Carey novel, Bliss, some years ago and not being enamoured, I had been somewhat reticent about giving Peter Carey another spot on my TBR pile.
+But I am so glad I took NancyO’s advice to give him another chance and read this novel.
+I would have missed out on something truly special if I had not.

-In the Man Booker Prize winning Oscar and Lucinda, Peter Carey casts an Alice in Wonderland type spell on readers with quirky characters and the outlandish situations they find themselves in.
+In the Man Booker Prize-winning Oscar & Lucinda, Peter Carey casts an Alice in Wonderland type spell on readers with quirky characters and the outlandish situations they find themselves in.

 Peter Carey has a real knack for original character descriptions, both physical and psychological: